 Reproductive Health Initiative

-Did you know that intimate partner violence can directly impact a woman’s reproductive and sexual health -- increasing risk for unintended pregnancies and abortions, miscarriage and HIV/AIDS infection?
+DID YOU KNOW that intimate partner violence can directly impact a woman’s reproductive and sexual health -- increasing risk for unintended pregnancies and abortions, miscarriage and HIV/AIDS infection?

 With nearly one in three women at risk for abuse in her lifetime, domestic violence is more common than preeclamplsia and hypertension -- both commonly addressed during pregnancy.
 Yet women are rarely asked about their experience with abuse or given information about the links between violence and their health.

-- Addressing Intimate Partner Violence, Reproductive and Sexual Coercion: A Guide for Obstetric, Gynecologic and Reproductive Health Care Settings
+- Addressing Intimate Partner Violence, Reproductive and Sexual Coercion: A Guide for Obstetric, Gynecologic and Reproductive Health Care Settings (PDF)

 - Making the Connection: Intimate Partner Violence and Public Health, an evidence-based PowerPoint training tool distills the most recent data and promising practices on the health impact of violence on maternal child health, mental health, injury prevention, children and adolescents, and more.

 - Clinical and patient education tools: Pregnancy wheel for providers and reproductive health & violence patient education safety cards

 - Read The Facts on Adolescent Pregnancy, Reproductive Risk and Exposure to Dating and Family Violence (PDF)

 - Teach your patients about the impact violence has on their pregnancy and health: Safe Pregnancy (PDF)

 - Know More Say More is an online national campaign addressing the issue of sexual violence and implications on reproductive health.